Product roadmap vs release plan & best practices for product management

 What is a Release Plan?

 Release plans are detailed plans for the upcoming features, enhancements, and fixes.
 In essence, the release plan breaks down the next smallest chunk of the product roadmap in Jira to build and release to customers.
 It is focused on the “how” in terms of implementation details rather than the “why” that product roadmaps cover.

 Release plans have a narrower focus:

-- They convert the backlog into action items for developers.
+- They convert relevant product backlog items into action items for developers.